GabrieleAsaro/SimpleObfuscator/README.md

 # 📜 Why do you need SimpleObfuscator ?

 You can learn from it!
+The code it's really simple and clean!

 # 💥 What does it do ?